Business Management BA (Hons)Study level: Undergraduate

 How you'll learn

-This course uses a variety of teaching and learning methods to keep your experience dynamic, engaging and relevant to developing the skills you will need for a career in business.
-Teaching methods include:
+This course aims to offer a variety of teaching and learning methods to keep your experience dynamic and varied.
+Teaching methods may include4

 - Lectures with associated seminars